ROLFFFX/UniTask/README.md

 allows the user to input a new title for the meeting.

-**Group Availability**
+### Group Availability

-The **Select YourAvailable Times** is a user-friendly interface designed for scheduling and managing meeting time slots.
+The **Select Your Available Times** is a user-friendly interface designed for scheduling and managing meeting time slots.
 It provides a visual calendar to select available times for meetings within a week.

-**How to Use the Select YourAvailable Times Calendar**
+**How to Use the Select Your Available Times Calendar**

-1\.Click on **Start A Group Availability Pol** button.
+1\.Click on **Start A Group Availability Poll** button.
 Once users click on it, a modal will pop up.
 It includes tips for the **Group Event** component.
 After reading the tips, users may proceed to poll.

 ![](Aspose.Words.72bd5ad8-dbd7-4a24-8862-237c4cc5927a.023.png)